shmicer/ref_api/README.md

 # DRF Phone-Email Auth

-A Django app that provides a RESTful API interface for user registration and authentication using phone number or email.
+A Django app that provides a RESTful API interface simple referral program with registration and authentication using phone number.
+It also generates referral code for each user, and it can be entered in special field by another users.

 ## Basic Features

-- Allows users to register using email or phone number.
+- Allows users to register using phone number.
-- Email and Phone number verification.
+- Phone number verification by sms-code.
-- Twilio integrated.
 - Can set expiration time and length on generated tokens for phone verification.
-- Google authentication.
-- Password change and reset endpoints.
+- Generate referral code for each user.
+- Referral code can be entered by any user.
+- User can enter referral code just once.
+- Detail view of any user profile with list of users which entered referral code.

 ## Quick Start

-Clone this repository to your local machine and rename the `.env.example` file found in the root directory of the project to `.env` and update the environment variables accordingly.
+Clone this repository to your local machine and rename the `.env.example` file found in the root directory of the project to folder `.envs/local/.django`, `.envs/local/.postgres` and update the environment variables accordingly.
 Then you can start the project using Docker or manually using virtual environment.

 Using Docker:

 ```
-$ docker-compose up
+$ docker compose -f local.yml up
-$ docker-compose exec web python manage.py migrate
+$ docker-compose -f local.yml exec web python manage.py migrate
-$ docker-compose exec web python manage.py createsuperuser
+$ docker-compose -f local.yml exec web python manage.py createsuperuser
 ```

 or, manually: